HeitorPerez/Bike-Store-Relational-Database-SQL/Results.md

 | Cyclocross Bicycles | $     799,874.60 | 256        |
 | Comfort Bicycles    | $     438,506.87 | 537        |
 | Children Bicycles   | $     327,888.21 | 782        |

+This table shows the total revenue by category, giving an overview of the Bike Store´s revenue strengths.
+Using the data Table 4, and comparing it with Table 5, Mountain Bike has the 4th higher average price but its first in revenue.
+This is due to the high sales volume, with units sold being 75% above the average.
+The same applis to Cruiser Bicycles, which have 104% more sales than the overall average.